Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 “Whatever you do, Jane,” Daria said, “don’t get between him and profit.”
 But she looked at Tomal, not Jane, when she spoke, her eyes taking him all in through the thick glass of her lenses.
 Jane recognized the look—it was the same one she used to give Trent.

 Great.
-Daria probably didn’t even realize she was interested in Tomal.
+Daria probably didn’t even realize she'd fallen for Tomal.
 She certainly didn’t care that she was making Jane’s job harder.

 “That’s the attitude he wants,” Tomal said, his expression apologetic.
 “So I’d say you’re in the right mindset.”